 The article title provides a succinct description of the content of the article.
 Each word is carefully chosen to convey the most information in the smallest package possible, with the goal of attaining maximum "findability" in journal literature databases and internet search engines.
 By carefully reading the full title of an article, you can tease out valuable clues as to its content.

 ⇒ For example, you can get a good idea of the content of the Villamil-Gomez, et al., article entitled "Zika, Dengue, and Chikungunya Co-infection in a Pregnant Woman from Columbia" before you've read a single word of the article.
 The title tells you what diseases are under study (zika, dengue, and chikungunya), and suggests the article is probably a case report of one patient in Columbia.
 Journals typically receive many more submissions for case reports than they have room to publish, so they must be very choosy about which they will accept.

 ⇒ Likewise, the title of the Granath article entitled "Recurrent Acute Otitis Media: What Are the Options for Treatment and Prevention?" suggests that it is a review article that will provide a summary of the current treatment options for recurrent acute otitis media.

 ⇒ Finally, it is clear from the Warren, et al., article entitled "Long-term Outcome of Patients with Liver Cirrhosis Admitted to a General Intensive Care Unit" that it is an epidemiological study, quite likely a prospective cohort study.
-The article is apt to be fairly lengthy, with abundant charts and statistics, and may prove to be of great interest to hospital administrators.
+The article is apt to be fairly lengthy, with abundant charts and statistics, and may prove to be of particular interest to hospital administrators.

 The abstract provides a concise description of the objective of the study, the methods used, the primary findings, and the chief conclusions.
 The purpose of the abstract is to summarize the article in sufficient detail so that the reader can decide whether to read the entire article.
 The article itself must be read to determine the soundness of the methodology and the validity of the conclusions.